The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

 where

-In a Boussinesq flow, the dissipation term $\Phi_{d}$ can be viewed as representing an irreversible conversion of available potential energy into background potential energy via diapycnal mixing.
-An interesting feature of $\Phi_{d}$ is that it corresponds to the dissipation of buoyancy variance $|\nabla b|^{2}/Pe$ weighted by the probability density function $\partial_{b}z_{*}$.
-In other words, diapycnal mixing is most significant in the energy budgets when it mixes regions of buoyancy whose probability density is relatively large.
-The production of background potential energy $\Phi_{d}$ is not equal to available potential energy dissipation $G$, because the latter only accounts for mixing resulting from macroscopic motion in the flow and not the mixing that occurs in the background state; hence $G\leq |\nabla b|^{2}\partial_{b}z_{*}$.
-Due to the smallness of the length scales present in $b$ in comparison with $b_{*}$, the difference is insignificant in the flow that we consider, with the exception of the thin regions above $z=-\zeta$ and below $z=\zeta$ where $b_{*}<-b_{m}$ and $b_{*}>b_{m}$, respectively.
+In a Boussinesq flow, the mixing rate $\Phi_{d}$ represents an irreversible conversion of APE into BPE via diapycnal mixing.
+An interesting feature of $\Phi_{d}$, which proves to be crucial when considering energetics and entrainment, is that it corresponds to the dissipation of buoyancy variance $|\nabla b|^{2}/Pe$ weighted by the probability density function $\partial_{b}z_{*}$.
+Diapycnal mixing therefore has more energetic significance when it accounts for mixing in regions of buoyancy whose probability density is relatively large.